Surfside Beach, SC, receiving hundreds of calls about Surfside, Fla., condo collapse

-SURFSIDE BEACH — With calls from far away as Brazil, Surfside Beach, S.C., authorities say hundreds of people have reached out about the Surfside, Fla., condominium collapse over the last week, some offering donations while others were trying to get word on loved ones.
+SURFSIDE BEACH — With calls from far away as Brazil, Surfside, S.C., authorities say hundreds of people have reached out about the Surfside, Fla., condominium collapse over the last week, some offering donations while others were trying to get word on loved ones.

 Even national news outlets and some military officials have reached out to the fire department in a town with the same name 675 miles away from the disaster.